Beloth/Ostston/Next/Notes.md

 Old Gnome.
 Grey hair with a beard.
 Looks quite frail.
 * The thugs look quite afraid of him which is surprising considering he's over twice the size of the gnome.
 * "Well what do we have here... intruders"
+* Gnomes have advantage on Int +2, Wis +3 and Cha +1 magic saving throws.

 ####Summons to the council
 A few days later they recieve a summons to the council to explain the situation.